xflasar/Atoraxxia/README.md

 ![1722533808546](image/README/1722533808546.png)

 Actual Developement is around 1 year and 7 months from start.
 This project is side-project developed in my own free time.
 Yet it is also learning project for React and Node with MongoDB and Redis caching for API.

+# Release

+It is planned to release Alpha into internet by the end of 2024.
+(Can be even earlier.)